powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 It’s important to remember that professional software engineers rarely choose a specific pattern completely by accident.
 Even antipatterns are likely to provide some benefit.
 I try to give the antipatterns mentioned a fair cost-benefit analysis.

-At the end of this I've provided a list of checks that can help prevent mistakes similar to the examples in this article.
+At the end of this article I've provided a list of checks that can help prevent mistakes similar to the examples shown.

 ## Opaque Configuration

 Duplicated code violates the **DRY principle** (_Don’t Repeat Yourself_).
 Naturally, it follows that it must be a good idea to write code that is highly reusable.
-Virtually every non-trivial go program uses some form of configuration.
+Virtually every non-trivial Go program uses some form of configuration.
 Since the DRY principle is a good thing, and configuration is a necessity, it makes sense to make a reusable configuration object.

 Here’s an example of a very flexible configuration pattern, based on the project my team was refactoring: